TRI-AMDD/mpet/docs/install.rst

 MPET on Windows
 -----------------------------

-MPET on Windows needs to use python 3.6 or 3.7 because daetools on windows is only available for those versions.
+MPET on Windows can be installed directly.

-First make sure that you have a correct python version with (ana)conda for
+The python version can be chosen with (ana)conda for
 example:

 .. code-block:: bash

-  conda create -n mpet python=3.7 pip conda activate mpet
+  conda create -n mpet python=3.X pip conda activate mpet

 Then install daetools via PyPi